stackup-wallet/stackup-bundler/e2e/README.md

 ## Setting the environment

-To reduce the impact of external factors, we'll run the E2E test using an isolated local instance of both Geth and the bundler.
+To reduce the impact of external factors, we'll run the E2E test using an isolated local instance of both geth and the bundler.

-First, we'll need to run a local instance of Geth with the following command:
+First, we'll need to run a local instance of geth with the following command:

 ```bash
 geth \